How to Clean a Coffee Grinder to Achieve Great Tasting Coffee

 Step 1 – Remove Any Oil Residue

-To do this, you need to use a microfiber or damp paper towel to remove oil from the coffee beans clinging to the blades and inside the coffee grinder.
+Use a microfiber cloth or damp paper towel to remove coffee oils and residue from the blades and inside the chamber of the coffee grinder.

 WARNING: Please be careful when wiping the blades as they are extremely sharp.